namiri-tech/docs-rdme-ng/docs/DIGITAX NIGERIA API HUB - GET STARTED/getting-started.md

 ### FIRS e-Invoicing System

-FIRS (Federal Inland Revenue Service) is an agency of the government of Nigeria that is responsible for the assessment, collection and accounting for all revenues that are due to the government in accordance with the laws of Nigeria.
+<Glossary>FIRS</Glossary> is an agency of the government of Nigeria that is responsible for the assessment, collection and accounting for all revenues that are due to the government in accordance with the laws of Nigeria.

 FIRS introduced the FIRS e-invoicing system to align with Nigeria’s Digital Economy Policy and Strategy (2020–2030) and support the growth of the digital economy.
 This e-invoicing system replaces traditional paper-based or fragmented electronic invoicing methods with a robust, streamlined, and compliant digital invoicing framework.